 The simple answer is yes, your car can be repossessed on private property if it's out in the open.
 But, there are laws that protect you and your vehicle when it comes to repossession.
 If you're worried about your vehicle being repossessed we have some tips that can help.

 Repos are a big concern these days, especially with the rising costs of vehicles due to inflation.
 It's common to have questions about repossession when times get tough, and here at Auto Credit Express, people are always asking questions concerning cars and repo.
 Below we lay out the most common questions relating to your rights in the repossession process.

 When you miss a car payment, the lender can take action by repossessing your vehicle.
 With that in mind, here are five common questions about the process:

 A: The repo man isn’t legally allowed to enter locked and secured private property – such as a garage – to take away your vehicle.
-But they can repossess your car, without a court order, if it’s sitting in your driveway, outside your home, or in a public space.
+But they can repossess your car, without a court order, if it’s sitting in your driveway, outside your home, or in any public space.

-Q: Can police assist with repossession?
+Q: Do the police assist with repossession?